 Two of a Kind introduces Jennifer Dilber whom Mary-Kate describes "has her own website at Prissy.com".
 She displays a few qualities in her first episode but by her next appearance her and Ashley appear to be good friends.

-House of Anubis, while having no completely straight examples, had Patricia fall into this at the beginning of season one; she bullied and played nasty tricks on Nina, assuming she had something to do with the disappearance of her best friend.
+While the show had no completely straight examples, had Patricia fall into this at the beginning of season one; she bullied and played nasty tricks on Nina, assuming she had something to do with the disappearance of her best friend.
 But it came back to her pretty quickly, as her friends abandoned her for Nina, and the hostility stopped after the false initiation trick.
 Soon she warmed up to Nina completely, and joined Sibuna.

 Amber also had shades of this while running against Mara in the school election, this time over the affection of Mick.
 They made up quickly enough.